How to ascend Teide’s Peak on foot

-Climbing the highest point in Spain appeals to many people.
-Visiting Teide’s crater is a unique experience: being able to observe various islands at the same time, with the entire geography of Tenerife at your feet or smelling the sulphur emitted from volcanic fumaroles are some of the experiences that await hikers who ascend to the mountain’s peak.
+Climbing Mount Teide, Spain’s highest summit, is a dream shared by many people.
+Visiting Teide’s crater during the ascent is a unique experience: being able to observe various islands at the same time, with the entire geography of Tenerife at your feet or smelling the sulphur emitted from volcanic fumaroles are some of the experiences that await hikers who ascend to Teide’s peak.

-Because so many people want to visit this fragile environment, Teide National Park decided to limit the number of people who would be allowed to climb to the crater on a daily basis.
-Even so, between January 1 and December 31, 2013, the park emitted 24,275 permits which allowed 62,893 people to visit Spain’s summit on their hike to Mount Teide.
+Since so many people want to visit this fragile environment, Teide National Park decided to limit the number of people who would be allowed to climb to the crater on a daily basis.
+Despite that, between 1st January and 31st December 2013, the park emitted 24,275 permits which allowed 62,893 people to visit Spain’s summit on their hike to Mount Teide.

-Once you have filled out the form on their site, you must print the permit and present it to the park personnel at the beginning of the trail.
-It is very important that you also present your DNI or passport to confirm that you are the person named on the permit.
+Once you have filled out the form on their website, you must print out the permit and show it to the park personnel at the beginning of the trail.
+It is very important that you also present your ID or passport to confirm that you are indeed the person named on the permit.

-Without a doubt the most comfortable way to visit the highest point in Spain and enjoy the activity without having to worry about anything is using the cable car.
-Our hiking activities on Mount Teide include the services of an expert guide, picnic, transportation and we will take care of the paperwork for your permit from the national park (depending on the route).
+Without a doubt, the most comfortable way to ascend to Teide, Spain’s highest summit, and enjoy the activity without having to worry about anything is using the cable car.
+Our hiking activities on Mount Teide include the services of an expert guide, transportation; we will also take care of processing your permit from the National Park’s authorities (depending on the route).